-Table 27 Characteristics of Sleep Mode
+Table 26 Characteristics of Sleep Mode

-Characteristics Instruction Enter Enter the sleep mode immediately by executing WFI or WFE instructions; When SLEEPONEINT is set to 0 and WFI or WFE instruction is executed, the system will enter the sleep mode immediately; when SLEEPONEINT is set to 1, the system will exit the interrupt program and then enter the sleep mode immediately.
-Wake-up If WFI instruction is executed to enter the sleep mode, wake up by any interrupt; If WFE instruction is executed to enter the sleep mode, wake up through an event.
-Sleep The core stops working, all peripherals are still running, and the data in the core registers and memory before sleep are saved.
-Wake-up delay None After wake-up If the system is woken up by interrupt, it will first enter the interrupt, then exit the interrupt, and then execute the program after WFI instruction.
-If the system is woken up by event, it will directly execute the program after WFE instruction.
+Characteristics Description Enter Enter the sleep mode immediately by executing WFI or WFE instructions; When SLEEPONEXIT is set to 0 and WFI or WFE instruction is executed, the system will enter the sleep mode immediately; when SLEEPONEXIT is set to 1, the system will exit the interrupt program and then enter the sleep mode immediately.
+Wake-up If WFI instruction is executed to enter the sleep mode, wake up by any interrupt; if WFE instruction is executed to enter the sleep mode, wake up by an event.
+When entering sleep mode The core stops working, all peripherals are still running, and the data in the core registers and memory before sleep are saved.
+Wakeup delay N/A After wake-up If waking up by interrupt, first enter the interrupt, exit the interrupt, and then execute the program after WFI instruction.
+If waking up by event, directly execute the program after WFE instruction.